ikko/sym/docs/guides/1_quick_guide.md

 ### Conclusion

-`Symbol` provides a robust and flexible foundation for building complex symbolic systems.
+`Symbol` provides a robust and flexible foundation for building complex symbic systems.
 Its design principles promote clarity, efficiency, and extensibility, making it an ideal tool for academic exploration and practical application in areas requiring sophisticated knowledge representation and graph-based reasoning.
 For deeper engagement, consult the detailed tutorials and API documentation.